 Not surprisingly, teachers with a degree and a TEFL certificate of some sort can expect to earn more on Langu.
 It’s definitely worth it to get an online TEFL certification if you plan on teaching English for a while.

-What they are looking for is teachers with a strong background in training/education and great people skills.
+They are looking for teachers with a strong background in training/education and great people skills.
 Here is a quote from Langu that sums up what kind of teacher they are looking for: “Qualifications and experience are important, but we also look for a mix of smarts, passion for teaching, and specialized expertise.”

 Students on Langu